mrsharpoblunto/BobbyTables/README.md

 #### DatastoreManager
 ---------------------
-DatastoreManager Is used to list/add/remove datastore objects.
+The DatastoreManager object is used to list/add/remove datastore objects.
 To create a DatastoreManager, you will need a Dropbox OAuth 2.0 bearer token (You can get this by completing an OAuth 2.0 handshake - see https://www.dropbox.com/developers/core/docs#oa2-authorize for more details)

 ```c#
 var manager = new DatastoreManager("oauth_token");